gitHu6-newb/FoldingAtAltitude/README.md

 ### A guide on how to upgrade your free GCP and Azure tiers and then set them up for FAH as well as remote monitoring.

 Take advantage of GCP's free $300 credits and Azure's $200 free credits in the fight against Covid19.
-The guide covers 90 DAYS of GCP Nvidia T4 folding and 1 month of Azure Nvidia P100 folding.
+The guide covers 90 DAYS of GCP Nvidia T4 folding and 1 month of Azure Nvidia ~~P100~~ V100 folding (Dec 2020 update: great discount on V100s these days).
 Feel free to fold with a P100 on GCP but it will only last just under 1 month.
 Remember to Terminate your projects before your credits run out (and before your 30-day expiration date for Azure) in order to avoid getting a credit card charge!
 ```diff
 - UPDATE: GCP credits now expire after 90 days, so don't go past that.
 -         Still 30 days for Azure